arnoldatse/http-repository-cache/README.md

 8. **Review Process**: Your pull request will be reviewed.
 They may request changes or provide feedback.
 Please be responsive to comments and make any necessary updates.
 9. **Merge**: Once your pull request is approved, it will be merged into the main branch.

 Thank you for your contributions!
-Your help is greatly appreciated in making `making http-repository-cache` better for everyone. 🙏🏿
+Your help is greatly appreciated in making `http-repository-cache` better for everyone. 🙏🏿

 # Creator